 Many salmon sightings are on private property in Bellevue and inaccessible.
 The best public places to spot salmon include:

-- Kelsey Creek at the southeast side of 140th and Bel-Red Road, upstream of the culvert of 140th.
+- Kelsey Creek at the southeast side of 140th Avenue Northeast and Bel-Red Road, upstream of the culvert of 140th.

-- Fish ladder at 118th Avenue Southeast, just south of Southeast 8th Street.
+- Fish ladder at 118th Avenue Southeast, just south of Southeast Eighth Street.
 Look for the blue Mercer Slough signs.

 - Kelsey Creek Farm - West Tributary adjacent to main parking.
 Fish have been seen all along the stream, from the parking lot to the pioneer cabin.